 Storytelling can happen with just about any kind of visuals: A short documentary video, a funny meme, an emotional photo with a quote … They all can tell your story, depending on the context in which they are used.

-The video format adds a vivid and personal touch to your blog posts and increases your conversion by interactive storytelling.
+The video format adds a vivid and personal touch to your website or blog posts and increases your conversion by interactive storytelling.
 Try it, it’s worth it!

 Tools to use for visuals